-The Regional Project of the Year Prize Winners from each Region's Regional Project of the Year Award are automatically entered into the QLD (State) Regional Project of the Year Prize (This is a State level Prize that does not proceed to the National Awards).
+\ The Regional Project of the Year Prize

+Winners from each Region's Regional Project of the Year Award are automatically entered into the QLD (State) Regional Project of the Year Prize (This is a State level Prize that does not proceed to the National Awards).

-The People's Choice Award.
+\\ The People's Choice Award

 The Chapter will run a People's Choice Award in each region either independently or through a media partner.
 The public, entrants, Institute members and stakeholders can enter their votes for their favourite projects.
+Please note that only projects shortlisted for the QLD (State) Architecture Awards can be considered for the Queensland Chapter People's Choice Prize.